Novel counterexample to the Nelson-Seiberg theorem: The new counterexample

-all the non-$X$ F-terms will tend to zero as $t \to +\infty$.
-We thus might have a runaway direction as $C \to \infty, B \to 0$.
-However, as the complexified R-symmetry also takes all other fields to zero in this limit, this coincides with the large-$Q$ limit of the SUSY solution we found above.
+all the non-$X$ F-terms will tend to zero as $t \to + \infty$.
+We thus might have a runaway direction as $C \to \infty$ and $B \to 0$.
+However, as the complexified R-symmetry also takes all other fields to zero in this limit, it coincides with the large-$C$ limit of the SUSY solution~\eqref{eq:3-02}.